asmaa-bling/crafting-html-docs-readme-nyc-fe-071018/README.md

 explicit and define it yourself.

 The `doctype` tag tells our web browser which version of HTML to use.
 HTML is a language that is still evolving.
-We might call that the doctype of _Romeo &amp;
+We might call the doctype of _Romeo &amp;
-Juliet_ is "Elizabethan English."
+Juliet_ "Elizabethan English."
 The doctype of a speech by Barack Obama is "Modern English."
 The two are more similar than different, but some things aren't supported anymore.